Code-Institute-Submissions/milestone-01/README.md

 ### Acknowledgements
 - Special thanks to my mentor [Simen Daehlin](https://github.com/Eventyret) for his tips, ideas and other helpful informations when making this site.
-- I received inspiration for this project from:
+- I received inspiration for this project from these following sites:
     - https://themes.getbootstrap.com/
     - https://www.adobe.com/products/xd.html
     - http://cnncreativemarketing.com/project/chasinglife/